cryptic-game/docs/docs/protocol/daemon-api.md

 ## Endpoint Discovery

 When a server boots, it discovers all existing endpoints.
-Therefor it executes the discorvery endpoint for every dameon type.
+Therefore, it executes the discovery endpoint for every Dameon type.
-This is needed to filter out request for non-existing endpoints and to route reponses to the daemon according to the endpoint.
+This is needed to filter out request for non-existing endpoints and to route requests to the daemon according to the endpoint.
 <br>
 <br>
-The reponse looks like this:
+The response looks like this:

 ```json
 [